rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 compliance if it meets at least one of the following thresholds:

 - A minimum of $25 million in annual revenue
-- Companies that annually buy, sell, receive, or share personal information of at least 50,000 consumers, homes, or devices for commercial purposes.
+Annually buy, sell, receive, or share personal information of at least 50,000 consumers, homes, or devices for commercial purposes.
 - Companies that derive 50% or more of their annual revenue from the sale of personal information.